Formation

 “Christian formation is a lifelong process, occurring in community, that shapes you into the person God created you to be.” — The Reverend Dr. Pamela Dolan

-Wednesday Evenings: Evening Prayer & Reflections
+Wednesday Evening Prayer & Discussions

-Sunday Morning Adult Formation Class: Romans
+Sunday Morning Adult Formation Class

 Foyer Groups & Prayer Circles